Tips from the Personal Trainers

 Note: This technique is a feature of the small group training program called Fusion that Nate designed and conducted at Razor Sharp

-Personal Trainer Kelli Anastasovski busts the myth of
+Tips from the Personal Trainer Kelli Anastasovski busts the myth of

 The belief: Avoiding carbohydrates will help you lose weight.